2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ### Be careful of feature creep

-The "it would be cool to" trap, formally called "feature creep", is a huge problem in all projects that involve any amount of passion in them.
+The "it would be cool to..." trap, formally called "feature creep", is a huge problem in all projects that involve any amount of passion in them.

 Saying "it would be cool to do `<insert something here>`: let's implement it!" can spiral out of control and make us implement new features forever, keeping us from taking care of the basics that make a good game (or make a game at all).

-Try to stick to the basics first, and then eventually expand when your game is already released, if it's worth it: First make it work, only then make it work well.
+Try to stick to the basics first, and then eventually expand when your game is already released, if it's worth it: first make it work, then make it work well and only in the end make it elegant.

 ### On project duration